oscal-compass/community/GOVERNANCE.md

 * **Required**: The candidate must satisfy at least one of the below criteria to be eligibile to be nominated for oversight committee member.
   * a current or a past (emeritus) oversight commitee member, or
   * a current maintainer of any **core** project, or
   * a current maintainer of a lab project or a significant adopter project/organization.
 Only one nomination per lab project or per significant adopter will be accepted.
-The lab project / significant adopter should internally decide on the nomination.
+The lab project / significant adopter should internally decide on the nomination. **NOTE**: If one or more persons from a lab project or significant adpopter is already eligible based on other criteria (such as maintainer of core projects, etc.) and they are being nominated, then that lab project or significant adopter cannot nominate another person.
 * Technical Expertise: Candidates should be senior, respected technical contributors with significant experience relevant to the project's domain.
 * Demonstrated Commitment: They must have the time and willingness to actively participate in meetings, discussions, and the work of the committee.
 * Neutrality and Project-First Mindset: A crucial requirement is the ability to act as a neutral party, prioritizing the good of the project over any personal or company interests.